REPORTING A CONCERN

 Who Can Report a Concern?

-Any member of the Tufts University community, including students, faculty, staff, alumni or parents can report a concern if they see or become aware of a threat, intimidating conduct or act of violence made by another community member or by a university vendor or contractor.
+Any member of the Tufts University community, including students, faculty, staff, alumni or parents can report a concern if they see or become aware of a threat, intimidating conduct or act of violence (including stalking, dating violence, and domestic violence) made by another community member or by a university vendor or contractor.
 Reporting observations or incidents of this nature assists the university in taking action and providing assistance to the individual in distress.

 If the situation is urgent